Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-97-were-still-here.md

 ***Julian Etsicitty***

-“It’s not like the Great Father to be late, is it?”
+"It’s not like the Great Father to be late, is it?"

-“He’s not late.
+"He’s not late.
 We’re on his timetable by definition.
-We’re just here early.”
+We’re just here early."

 Harrison nodded at that and lapsed into silence, looking up at the sky.
 Which, Julian had to admit, was a damn good thing to look at.
 There wasn’t a view like this anywhere else in the galaxy.
 The stars up there were so close, some of ‘em weren’t just pinpricks points of light, but had actual visible width.